Linus-Mussmaecher/rucola/README.md

 The list can also be sorted by any column, and the sorting can be switched between ascending and descending at will.

+#### File Management
+From the select view, you can access a couple of file management options for your notes:
+ - Create a new note
+ - Delete the selected note
+ - Rename the selected note (with automatic link-renaming being a WIP)
+ - Move the selected to another location relative to your current vault path
+ - View/Edit the note in your configured text editor (such as a terminal based editor like vim or helix, or even obsidian).
+   The used editor can be configured in the config file, if none is given, rucola defaults to your systems `$EDITOR` variable.

 ### Single-Note Screen
 The single note screen shows a number of statistics about a single note:
  - Word count